jeremyferg/nba-salaries-prediction-model/data/README.md

 - `nba_stats.rds` --> season statistics of  NBA players from 1990-2022

-- `nba_seasons.rds` --> merging of the previous two files and the main dataset of interest
+- `nba_seasons.rds` --> merging of the previous two files and is the main dataset of interest